grafkendo/myLocal/README.md

 | grunt@1.0.3 | bower@1.8.4 | gulp@3.9.1 | yo@2.0.5 |
 | browser-sync@2.26.3 | browserify@16.2.3 | pm2@3.2.2 | webpack@4.20.2 |

 WordPress comes pre-installed out of the box, but lets you finish the installation wizard so you can set up the administrator account information.
-Environment comes with caching which can be turned off by modifying the nginx configuration file for the default site.
-Why is caching turned on for development?
-We deal a lot with caching and issues that come up while using it that you don't see with it turned off.
-This lets you develop with caching in mind.
+Environment comes with NGINX caching turned on.
+If you're logged in to WordPress, you bypass caching, if you want to test caching out, visit your development site in incognito/private mode.
+For more information regarding caching, click [here](#caching).

 # **Getting Started**